 team task management app

-view full presentation
+view original presentation

 focus on the user, all else will follow